 We all have our own little rituals when it comes to coffee.

 Some folk just have to make theirs at home.
 The baristas can never seem to get it right!
 Others aren’t too picky and just want to get as much caffeine into their system as possible before the morning rush.
-No big.
-The art of the subtle details can be bought and this is where better equipment comes into play.
+No pomp, no circumstance.
+Contrary to what you may hear, the art of the subtle details can be bought…and this is where better equipment comes into play.

 There are a few new products hitting the shelves for commercial coffee shops to take advantage of and really bring out the best in their brew.
 You have the Nitro Infuser, for starters, summarized nicely by Daily Coffee News as an ideal tool to bring out the crisp edge to cold drinks.
 Cold brew, chilled lattes, you name it.
 You’ve also got some shiny new coffee grinders rattled off by SeattleCoffeeGear.com, like the Baratza Vario Burr Grinder with the built-in French press.
 Fancy!